 - Voters want to rank backup choices.
 This election represents a test of whether voters will take cues from their preferred candidate on whether to rank additional choices.
-Third-place finisher Amanda Chase encouraged her supporters not to rank other candidates.
-However, when Chase was eliminated after the 5th round, 74% of her supporters had ranked at least one of the two finalists and had their ballots count towards the final round.
+Third-place finisher Amanda Chase encouraged supporters not to rank other candidates.
+However, when Chase was eliminated after the 5th round, 74% of Chase supporters had ranked at least one of the two finalists and had their ballots count towards the final round.

 - Only 8.5% of delegates did not express a preference between the two finalists, a majority of whom were Amanda Chase supporters.
 Fully 99.9% of delegates cast a valid ballot.

 Jason Miyares won the nomination for Attorney General after three rounds.

 - Front-runner builds consensus in close contest for nomination.
 Jason Miyares began with a narrow lead in first-choice preferences, just two percentage points ahead of runner-up Chuck Smith.
 Miyares held onto his lead through 3 rounds, earning 40% of transfer delegates from supporters of Leslie Haley and 52% from Jack White after those candidates were eliminated.
 Smith preformed well among transfer delegates, but fell short of the amount needed to close the gap for first place.
 Jason Miyares won the nomination with 52% of the weighted delegate vote, demonstrating broad support.